Beloved1310/blogpostbApi/README.md

 # Documentation

 The Project is well documented on Postman.
-The Publication link is [blog post documentation on postman link](https://documenter.getpostman.com/view/15034996/UUxtDqDD)
+The Publication link is [blog post documentation on postman link](https://documenter.getpostman.com/view/15034996/UUxtDqDD).
+Click the link to view the documentation.

 # Testing

-The major testing done is manual testing using postman technologies and intergration testing using Jest
+The major testing done is manual testing using postman technologies and intergration testing using Jest.

 # Deployment

 The Project live deployment is [blog post deployment link on heroku](https://blogpostcomment.herokuapp.com/).
-Use the documentation to know the routes for easy navigation.
+Click and use the documentation to know the routes for easy navigation.

 # Tools Used